etiennestuder/teamcity-build-scan-plugin/README.md

 If, and only if, you do not use TeamCity's GradleRunner to launch Gradle builds, apply the [TeamCity build scan Gradle plugin](https://github.com/etiennestuder/gradle-build-scan-teamcity-plugin) to your Gradle builds in order to notify TeamCity about the build scans that were published while running a build.

 If you do not use TeamCity's GradleRunner to launch Gradle builds and you do not apply the [TeamCity build scan Gradle plugin](https://github.com/etiennestuder/gradle-build-scan-teamcity-plugin) to your Gradle builds, you can still get integration with build scans, but it requires your build logs being parsed for build scan links.
 In case of huge build logs, this can put a significant toll on the performance of your TeamCity instance.
-In that case, you can suppress the parsing of the build logs by creating a TeamCity configuration parameter with name `BUILD_SCAN_LOG_PARSING` and the value being `false`.
+You can enable the parsing of the build logs by creating a TeamCity configuration parameter with name `BUILD_SCAN_LOG_PARSING` and setting the value to `true`.

 ### Maven builds

-If you use TeamCity's MavenRunner or any other runner to launch Maven builds, there is nothing special to do.
+If you use TeamCity's MavenRunner to launch Maven builds, there is nothing special to do.

-For Maven builds, integration with build scans always happens via log parsing.
+If you do not use TeamCity's MavenRunner to launch Maven builds, you can still get integration with build scans, but it requires your build logs being parsed for build scan links.
 In case of huge build logs, this can put a significant toll on the performance of your TeamCity instance.
-In that case, you can suppress the parsing of the build logs by creating a TeamCity configuration parameter with name `BUILD_SCAN_LOG_PARSING` and the value being `false`.
+You can enable the parsing of the build logs by creating a TeamCity configuration parameter with name `BUILD_SCAN_LOG_PARSING` and setting the value to `true`.

 # Installation